Teamvijaydhanush/Vision-Drive-VR/README.md

 - **Event**: i.mobilothon 4.0

 # visiondrive-AR
 VisionDrive AR integrates computer vision and augmented reality to enhance driving safety.
-It projects real-time road data, such as traffic signals, hazards, and navigation instructions, directly onto the windshield, helping drivers stay focused while improving situational awareness and reducing accidents.
+It projects real-time road data, such as traffic signals, hazards, and navigation instructions, directly onto the windshield (Heads-Up Display) helping drivers stay focused while improving situational awareness and reducing accidents.
 Here is a sample README for your VisionDrive AR project based on the content provided:

 ### Problem Statement